ampproject/amphtml/extensions/amp-anim/amp-anim.md

 **attribution**

 A string that indicates the attribution of the image.
-E.g. `attribution=“CC courtesy of Cats on Flicker”`
+E.g. `attribution="CC courtesy of Cats on Flicker"`

 #### Styling